K3E9X/CyberGeneratedNews/README.md

 update script, stages the regenerated artefacts, and opens a brand-new pull request with the agent-authored commit message, headline, and briefing notes.
 This avoids force-pushing over an existing branch and keeps the history clean when multiple reviews happen in parallel.
-Merge the bot PR whenever you are ready to publish the refresh.
+Once the new pull request is opened, the automation closes any previous bot PRs and attempts to merge the fresh update into the base branch.
+If GitHub reports a conflict, the workflow leaves a comment explaining what happened so you can resolve it manually before the next scheduled run.

 ## Customising the site